hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 By inspecting `test.json` with KLE, you can grab how to specify row (in the case of row-dependent profile) and special caps like ISO Enter.

+## F360's bug on parametric modeling

+In some cases parametric modeling is better than direct modeling, especially for making a cover.
+In parametric modeling, the placeholders of keys slip sometimes.
+This is F360's bug.
+In that case, Run **Sync Key** command.

 ## Advanced features and design

 ### 'Regex Select' command